gio-remo/uni-docs/MSc-Thesis-Econ/code/prec-data.md

 Source: <https://doi.org/10.24381/cds.68d2bb30>

 For precipitation data, I use the ERA5-Land dataset from Copernicus.

-It provides “total precipitation” at grid cell level, with a resolution of 0.1°, and a monthly frequency from 2000 to 2019.
+Definition of “Total Precipitation”: Accumulated liquid and frozen water, including rain and snow, that falls to the Earth’s surface.
+This variable is accumulated from the beginning of the forecast time to the end of the forecast step (= monthly).

+Unit measure: meters.

+In addition to the others preparatory steps, I need to compute the “cumulated total precipitation” of each year.
+Making the average over a year of the monthly precipitations is not useful to represent the area.

 ``` r
 library(ncdf4)